pedrobartolini/golang_tunnel/README.md

 ## Note for HTTPS connections
 If you're using web services like GCP, AWS, Azure, Render, etc, HTTPS setup may be done automatically.

-**If your web service doesn't do this or if you're not using a web service, you'll need to implement SSL manually into this project.**
+**If you're not using an webserver with https redirection, you'll need to implement it manually into this project.**